Canada Monthly Index

 As with our American newspaper index, we utilize the number of news articles containing the terms uncertain or uncertainty, economic or economy, as well as policy relevant terms (scaled by the smoothed number of articles containing 'today').
 Policy relevant terms include: 'policy', 'tax', 'spending', 'regulation', 'central bank', 'budget', and 'deficit'.

-Each paper-specific series is normalized to standard deviation 1 prior to 2011 and then summed.
-The series is normalized to mean 100 prior to 2011.
+Each paper-specific monthly series is normalized to standard deviation 1 prior to 2011 and then summed across papers, by month.
+Finally, the series is normalized to mean 100 prior to 2011.